roberthparker86/roberthparker86/README.md

-Hi, my name is &lt;b&gt;Robert&lt;&#x2F;b&gt;!
+Hi, my name is Robert!
 I am an animator turned developer, with a focus on MERN stack.